 In the early morning hours of March 19, 1991, Ratha Bensley was getting off of work at a café.
 She was arriving at her home off of Bentley Drive by Kiest Park when she discovered the completely naked body of an African-American female laying on her side, bloodied, and the victim of homicidal violence.
 She was partially in the street and partially in the gutter near the curb.
 Next to her was a condom wrapper, a speaker cover and a receipt from Roton’s Grocery store located at the Wynnewood Shopping Center in Oak Cliff.
 Although the receipt was dated 2 months earlier – 1/29/1991 – it appeared to have been on top of the speaker for only a short period of time.
 Based on the lack of blood/clothes or any other indicators of a struggle near the body, police inferred that the killing took place somewhere else, and that Bentley Drive was just a dumping ground.
 Responding officers collected the evidence, and the medical examiners took possession of the body, transferring her to SWIFS.

-Investigators identified her as Shirley Williams (left).
+Investigators identified her as Shirley Williams.
 She came from Dallas, and had 3 brothers.
 Investigators determined that she had fallen into the trap of Dallas’s drug-induced prostitution business.
 Like so many others, she was caught in the revolving door of selling herself for drugs.

 That makes three.
-In the span of 3 months there were 3 killings – 3 women – 3 prostitutes – 3 enucleations – 3 different dumping grounds – and no arrests.
+In the span of three months there were three killings – 3 women – 3 prostitutes – 3 enucleations – 3 different dumping grounds – and no arrests.
 Dallas was dealing with a serial killer.

 Jud Ray worked as a supervisor for the National Center for the Analysis of Violent Crime in 1991.
 He had been there for 11 years, and studied murder cases, interviewed murder convicts, and had access to a database of crimes in the United States called VICAP – standing for the “Violent Criminal Apprehension Program.”
 He and the FBI became thoroughly interested in the Dallas Case because of the uniqueness of the post mortem mutilation of the victim and the preoccupation with the eyes of the victims.
 There was not a single case like this in his entire nationwide VICAP database.